erred/mono/blog/blog/12021-08-01-certificate-transparency-at-work.md

 ---
-title: certificate transparency at work:
+title: certificate transparency at work
 description: public logs of things...
 ---